nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 tests.
 You could, as an example, start your application's API layer without having to have a database - or even a business layer - simply by telling Spring to only scan the `com.example.sbms.api` package for beans.
-Missing dependencies can easily be mocked using Spring's own testing framework.
+Missing dependencies can easily be mocked using Springs own testing framework.

 The source folder of this application would look something like this: